NoroffFEU/development-platforms/case-study-azure-devops.md

 3. Scrum
 4. Capability maturity model integration

-In the video below I will demonstrate how to create a new work item inside the board
+In the video below you can see how to create a new work item on the board.

 <a href="https://www.loom.com/share/2fccb37e458941fbae25e87f309ba55e"><img src="https://i.ibb.co/d07zn4d/Screenshot-2023-01-31-at-14-43-11-Development-platforms-Team-Features-Board-Boards.png" style="width: 600px;"/></a>